Q: What do you call an acid with an attitude?

 A: A-mean-oh acid

 The molecular science concepts will include atomic bonding, unit cell configurations, the electromagnetic spectrum, and more.
-The material science concepts will include some overlap with CIV102, beginning with stress-strain curves, and material selection for certain applications.
-Furthermore, you will learn about material imperfections and defects, failure mechanics, material processing methods, and phase diagrams.
+You’ll learn about material imperfections and defects, failure mechanics, material processing methods, and phase diagrams.

 Professors